 The issue lies with an executive

 If your customer service team is already doing a great job of communicating issues, talk with your executives about what they’re finding challenging about the escalation process.
 Do they find it difficult to gather the information they need to make a decision?
 This is a very common problem, because your executives may not be playing in the same work management tools as your customer service team.
 Unito can help you solve this challenge as well.
-It connects customer service tools like Zendesk and Jira Service Management with common project management tools like Asana, Trello, and Wrike.
+It connects customer service tools like Zendesk and Jira Service Management through integrations.
+You can also connect common project management tools like Asana, Trello, and Wrike.
 This allows tickets — including all of the background information and ticket details — to be synced directly to the tools of your executives.
 They’ll get all of the information they need in their tool of choice.
 This also saves you from having to email back and forth or even jump on the phone to try and explain the situation.

 Another issue potentially slowing down ticket resolution is that your senior managers don’t understand the seriousness of the problem.
 Having a clear threshold for escalation will help this by making it crystal clear that only serious issues will ever hit their desk.
 But beyond that, the aforementioned ticket labels (Escalation – Legal) will help identify the severity of the issue when it lands in their work management tool.